 What counties didn’t make the list

-Of the 21 countries the boys have visited so far, there were 11 that didn’t make the list; either because it was only short stopover and didn’t make a big enough impact, or they were just too young to remember.
+There are a fair few countries that didn’t make the list; either because it was only short stopover and didn’t make a big enough impact, or they were just too young to remember.
 Plus, they decided that they couldn’t put every African country from our overlanding trip, so just selected their favourites.

 A few of you over on Instagram thought that Sri Lanka would have made it to the boys top 10 countries.
 I did too!
 And I was a bit gutted that it didn’t, as it’s one of my top destinations we’ve travelled with the boys.